 When I was a child, I was often in environments, such as in school, where respect was confused with obedience or deference.
-In these environments, if someone (usually a child) refuses to submit to authority, they are viewed as being disrespectful.
-This is not necessarily the case.
+In these environments, if someone (usually a child) refuses to submit to authority, they are told they are being disrespectful.
+I disagree with this analysis, and I think there are strong, relatively objective grounds on which to disagree.
 It is possible to break rules in a respectful or disrespectful manner, just as it is possible to follow them in a respectful or disrespectful manner.

 One can follow rules and yet harbor resentment or authority to an authority figure, such as in the case of being passive aggressive, and most people would agree that this sort of behavior is disrespectful.
 Similarly, one can engage in civil disobedience in a way that respects a position of authority, and respects the holder of this position as a human being, and yet resists or protests the rules or decisions of an authority figure.